jmwii1981/vita/README.md

 ## Who's to say?

 Lastly, _Vita_ is always in "flux."
 I leverage this project as a way of keeping my skills sharp.
-From a code standpoint, _Vita_ currently interfaces with ...
+Most recently, from a code standpoint, _Vita_ interfaces with a variety of APIs ...

  - [LastFM API](https://www.last.fm/api)
  - [Open Weather API](https://openweathermap.org/api)